wyattjoh/vercel-scripts/README.md

 ## Setup

+1. `pnpm install && pnpm build`
-1. Add the `./bin` directory to your `PATH` environment variable.
+2. Add the `./bin` directory to your `PATH` environment variable.
-2. Run `vss` from the root of the project to run the script selector.
+3. Run `vss` from the root of the project to run the script selector.

 ## Available Scripts